yespiggy/tp/docs/UserGuide.md

 Deletes a note from an existing startup in the address book.

-Format: `deletenote INDEX noteIndex`
+Format: `deletenote INDEX NOTE_INDEX`

-- Deletes the note at `noteIndex` from the startup at the specified `INDEX`.
+- Deletes the note at `NOTE_INDEX` from the startup at the specified `INDEX`.
 Both indexes refer to the index number shown in the displayed startup list and the note list respectively.
 Both indexes **must be positive integers** 1, 2, 3, …​

 Examples:
 - `deletenote 1 1` Deletes the first note of the 1st startup.